 (A)Issue amount: NT\$300,000 thousand

 (B)Issue date: July 27, 2021

 (C)Issue price: Issued at par value

 (D)Coupon rate: 0%

+Notes to the Parent-Company-Only Financial Statements (Amounts Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)

 (E)Period: July 27, 2021 to July 27, 2026

+(F)Settlement:
-(F)Settlement: The convertible bonds' holder (hereinafter referred to as

-"bondholders") can convert the bond into the Company's

-common stock in accordance with Article 10 of the Company's
+The convertible bonds' holder (hereinafter referred to as "bondholders") can convert the bond into the Company's common stock in accordance with Article 10 of the Company's conversion rules.

-conversion rules.
 The Company can also recall the bonds before maturity and buy back the cancellation from bonds dealer in accordance with Article 18 of the Company's conversion rules.
 Otherwise, the Company will repay the convertible bonds held by the bondholder in cash at 102.016% of the par value of the bonds (the actual annual yield is 0.4%) within 15 business days after maturity date of the convertible bonds.